marknelsonengineer/DTMF_Decoder/ARCHITECTURE.md

      not using it.
 The `MessageBox` approach used in log.cpp is closer to the [Principle of Least Astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment)

-   - The `cleanupSomething` methods should always work and not `ASSERT`, even if their corresponding `initSomething` methods haven't run yet.
-This allows us to call all (actually, most) of the `cleanupSomething` methods during initialization failures.
+   - The `releaseSomething` methods should always work and not `ASSERT`, even if their corresponding `initSomething` methods haven't run yet.
+This allows us to call all (actually, most) of the `releaseSomething` methods during initialization failures.

    - Worker threads should not create windows (like `MessageBox`).
 This bears